cynic-net/pactivate/README.md

 The tests are run with the `Test` script which sets up a Docker image and runs the tests in a container.
-You may be prompted for your sudo password to run Docker; see below for more information on this.
+You may be prompted for your sudo password to run Docker; if you don't want to use `sudo` you can create a `.no-sudo` file in the same directory.
+See below for more information on this.

 Options to `Test` must appear before any base image names.
 They are:
 - `-q`: Quiet mode.
 Produces significantly less output, but can make